Aredhele/Ordinal-Engine/Engine/Documentation/CodingStandard/CodingStandard.md

 # Ordinal Engine coding standard

 The following coding standard has been created for the specific needs of the engine code.
-Most of these rules exist to allow an efficient reading of the code and to allow fast refactorings.
+Most of these rules exist to allow an efficient reading of the code and allow fast refactorings.
 This document is not definitive and will be updated.

 ### On this page :